nasmith/NLP-winter22/about.md

 ## Grades

 You will be evaluated based on individually completed assignments (50%), a project completed in a team of three (40%), and quizzes (10%).
 Course staff may grant extra credit (up to 5%) to students who actively and meaningfully engage on the course discussion board.
+To give you a rough idea of how your final grade depends on your total score (calculated out of 100 points), the mapping from points to a final grade (for CSE 447 students in winter 2021 who earned between 66 and 100 points) was approximately 0.3677 + 0.0363 * #points, rounded to the UW scale.
+Depending on the distribution of scores this year, the mapping might, of course, be very different.
+Final grades for students registered from CSE 447 and CSE 517 are calculated separately based on their respective distributions.

 ### Assignments